Knowledge graphSettings

 Step 2

-Set active checks, passive signals, and ejection/recovery thresholds so degraded instances are removed before widespread 5xx.
+Define active checks, passive signals, and ejection thresholds so degraded instances leave rotation before errors spread.

 3